Empress Dowager Xiaoding

-Empress Dowager Xiaoding (1545 – 18 March 1614), of the Li clan, was a Chinese empress dowager of the Ming dynasty.
+Empress Dowager Xiaoding (1545–1614), of the Li clan, was a Chinese empress dowager of the Ming dynasty.
 She was one of the concubines of the Longqing Emperor and the mother of his successor, the Wanli Emperor.

-After the Longqing Emperor's death, she became the regent and de facto ruler in place of the underage Wanli Emperor.
-She oversaw the emperor's education while Grand Secretary Zhang Juzheng and the highest-ranking eunuch of the imperial palace, Feng Bao, managed the state administration.
-Although she did not typically involve herself in politics, she did intervene in the dispute over the appointment of the heir to the throne, where she supported the rights of the emperor's eldest son.
+After the Longqing Emperor's death, Empress Dowager Li became the regent and de facto ruler in place of the underage Wanli Emperor.
+She oversaw the Emperor's education while Grand Secretary Zhang Juzheng and the eunuch Feng Bao managed the state administration.
+Although she did not typically involve herself in politics, she did intervene in the dispute over the appointment of the heir to the throne, where she supported the rights of the Emperor's eldest son.
 Instead of focusing on politics, she devoted herself to religion.
 She was a devout Buddhist and surrounded herself with leading Buddhist monks of the time.
 She also used her influence and financial resources to extensively support Buddhist monasteries, particularly in the 1570s and 1580s, and to a lesser extent after 1601.

 Biography

-Lady Li was born in 1545 in Huo County, a suburb of Beijing.
+Lady Li was born in 1545 during China's Ming dynasty in Huo County, present-day a district of Beijing.
 Her father, Li Wei, was a bricklayer and a descendant of soldiers who had been resettled from Shanxi to Beijing in the early 15th century.
 She received a good education and in 1550, she became one of the maids of Zhu Zaiji, Prince of Yu.
-In 1567, Zhu Zaiji ascended to the throne as the Longqing Emperor and Lady Li became one of his concubines.
-In 1563, she gave birth to a son, Zhu Yijun, who was the Longqing Emperor's third child.
-His two older brothers from other concubines had died in infancy in 1559 and 1562.
-In 1568, Zhu Yijun was appointed heir to the throne.
-Lady Li and the Longqing Emperor also had another son, Zhu Yiliu, who became the Prince of Lu in 1571.
-They also had three daughters: Zhu Yao'e (1565–1590), Zhu Yaoying (1567–1594), and Zhu Yaoyuan (1569–1629).
-These daughters were given the titles of Princess Shouyang, Princess Yongning, and Princess Rui'an.
+In 1563, she gave birth to his third son, Zhu Yijun.
+Zhu Zaiji ascended the throne as the Longqing Emperor in 1567, and he named Zhu Yijun as his heir the following year.

-After the Longqing Emperor became the emperor, she was elevated to the position of Noble Consort (Guifei).
-Despite being favored by the emperor, she maintained a positive relationship with his sonless empress, who was her main competition for his attention.
+Following his accession, the Longqing Emperor elevated Lady Li to the position of Noble Consort (Guifei).
+Despite being favored by the Emperor, she maintained a positive relationship with his empress, Lady Chen, who had no sons and was her main competition for his attention.
 Her ability to work with her rivals and competitors was evident throughout her life and played a significant role in her achievements.
-She was not only capable, wise, and decisive, but also sensitive and knew her limits, never overstepping her boundaries.
+Zhang Dewei described her as capable, wise, and decisive, while also noting that she was sensitive, knew her limits, and never overstepped her boundaries.